ndidenko-unit/mwars_rails/README.md

 # README

-My first RoR app.
-Math game for two players.
+I invented math game for two players.

 You can try it: https://mwars.herokuapp.com/